 To ensure the City's long-term ability to invest in public infrastructure and services remains viable, the City must pursue implementation of policies that incentivize the transition of current and future land uses in its industrial zones away from distribution and warehouse uses.
 The City believes that manufacturing and industrial land uses should over time largely replace warehouse and distribution land uses currently existing in the City and that any future warehouse and distribution uses should be ancillary to and necessary for the conduct of manufacturing and industrial uses.
-Manufacturing and industrial uses are more appropriate and beneficial through higher and better use of the land, enhanced employment densities, increased property tax revenues and potential on-site sales tax revenue generation for receipt of materials and other goods and services.
+Manufacturing and industrial uses are more appropriate and beneficial through higher and better use of the land, enhanced employment densities, increased property tax revenues and other goods and services.